 - Optional Evening rainforest walk, Lake Moeraki

-Today we take one of the world’s great train journeys.
-We depart from Christchurch on the TranzAlpine train to Arthur’s Pass.
-This goes first via the Canterbury Plains and then through the spectacular gorges and valleys of the Waimakariri River.
-The TranzAlpine then climbs the Southern Alps to the high township of Arthur’s Pass.
+Today we journey across the South Island.
+Our route will take us via the Canterbury Plains and then through the spectacular gorges and valleys of the Waimakariri River, before climbing the Southern Alps to the high township of Arthur’s Pass.
 The route known as Arthur’s Pass was first used by Maori tribes crossing the island from east to west in search of pounamu (jade).
 Today it’s a sophisticated mountain pass, memorable for its scenery as well as its breathtaking civil engineering.

 Fed by four alpine glaciers, Fox Glacier was named after an early New Zealand Prime Minister, William Fox.
 At 13kms, Fox Glacier is the longest of the awe-inspiring West Coast glaciers.
 At its head, soaring peaks of over 3,000m dominate the horizon.
 This mighty river falls 2,600 metres on its journey to the West Coast.
 New Zealand’s glaciers are unique and among the most accessible in the world, as they terminate amongst temperate rainforest.
 So special is this mountain environment, that it forms part of the South Westland World Heritage Area.